 This urgency Ordinance shall take full force and effect immediately upon adoption by a vote of at least four-fifths of the Board of Supervisors.
-In accordance with Government Code Section 65858, this Ordinance shall be in full force and effect for a period of forty-five (45) days from adoption.
-This Ordinance shall expire in forty-five (45) days unless this period is extended by the Board of Supervisors as provided in Government Code Section 65858.
+In accordance with Government Code Section 65858, this Ordinance shall be in full force and effect for a period of ten (10) months and fifteen (15) days from the date of adoption, or from April 9, 2019, until February 24, 2020, and shall expire as of that date unless extended by the Board of Supervisors as provided in Government Code Section 65858.

-PASSED AND ADOPTED by the Board of Supervisors of the County of Mendocino, State of California, on this 26th day of February, 2019, by the following roll call vote:
+PASSED AND ADOPTED by the Board of Supervisors of the County of Mendocino, State of California, on this day of , 2019, by the following roll call vote: AYES: NOES: ABSENT: WHEREUPON , the Chair declared the Ordinance passed and adopted and SO ORDERED .
+ATTEST: CARMEL J. ANGELO Clerk of the Board RE BROWN, Chair ocino County Board of Supervisors Deputy APPROVED AS TO FORM: KATHARINE L. ELLIOTT, I hereby certify that according to the provisions of Government Code section 25103, delivery of this document has been made.
+County Couns sel BY: CARMEL J. ANGELO Clerk of the Board

-AYES: Supervisors Brown, McCowen, Haschak, Gjerde, and Williams NOES: None ABSENT: None

-WHEREUPON, the Chair declared the Ordinance passed and adopted and SO ORDERED.

-ATTEST: CARMEL J. ANGELO Clerk of the Board

-Deputy

-APPROVED AS TO FORM: KATHARINE L. ELLIOTT, County Counsel

-Rossermon

-CARRE BROWN, Chair Mendocino County Board of Supervisors

-I hereby certify that according to the provisions of Government Code section 25103, delivery of this document has been made.

-BY: CARMEL J. ANGELO Clerk of the Board